You are here

 Inpatient Acute Detoxification

-The Poplar Unit at Woodridge Hospital is a 26-bed inpatient treatment unit dedicated to providing acute detoxification from chemicals while being medically supervised.
+The Poplar Unit at Woodridge Hospital is a 26-bed inpatient treatment unit serving East Tennessee and Southwest Virginia and is dedicated to providing acute detoxification from chemicals while being medically supervised.

 The treatment team is led by the attending physician Dr. Hetal Brahmbhatt and consists of nurse practitioners, registered nurses, therapists, discharge planners, and behavioral health technicians.